KirCute/VirtualChatBox/README.md

  - /setblock        Changes a block to another block.
  - /setplayername   Changes the player's name for "/say", "/me" amd chating
  - /setting         Set a setting.
+ - /thread          Manages threads to do something looped in cycles.
  - /tp              Teleports player.
 ... more add-ons' commands
 ... more commands in the future